 What is the structure of Oakville Little League Baseball?

-Oakville Little League Baseball is comprised of youth ages 4-17 that play in one of ten divisions: Blast Ball, T-Ball Instructional, T-Ball Minor, T-Ball Major, Minor American League, Minor National League, Major American League, Major National League, Junior and Senior.
+Oakville Little League Baseball is comprised of youth ages 4-17 that play in one of seven divisions: Learn to Play, T-Ball Minor, T-Ball Major, Minor, Major, Junior and Senior.
 Depending upon the level, the playing fields are slightly different in terms of length of base paths, distance from pitching mound, and distance to the outfield fences from home plate.

-Oakville Little League is managed by an elected Board of Directors that administer the league in line with established bylaws.
-The league is a self-funded, an all-volunteer, non-profit organization.
+Oakville Little League is managed by an elected Board of Directors that administer the league in line with established by-laws.
+The league is a self-funded, all-volunteer, non-profit organization.

 When does the season begin?